Koss Corporation

 Koss Corporation is a company in Milwaukee, Wisconsin, US that manufactures headphones.
-The company introduced the first high fidelity stereophones.
+The company created the first high-fidelity stereo headphones in 1958.

 History

 John C. Koss founded the J.C.
 Koss Hospital Television Rental Company in 1953.
 After a short time Koss was looking for new ideas, and partnered with Martin Lange to eventually develop a stereo headphone.
 Based in Milwaukee, Wisconsin, United States, in 1991 Koss Audio & Video Electronics started producing and selling consumer electronics products as a separate company in Hazelwood, Missouri, United States.
 The Koss family owns more than 75% of the firm.

 Having only a high school education, John C. Koss worked with Lange, an engineer, to develop the headphone that launched the company almost by accident, as they came upon the headphone idea as a result of an attempt to market a portable phonograph.
 What made this product unique was the privacy switch feature, which gave listeners the opportunity to listen to the first Koss SP/3 Stereophones.
 Initially, the product's purpose was to demonstrate to consumers the high-fidelity stereo sound of the portable phonograph.

 Until then headphones had only been used in communications applications.
 In 1958 the design was introduced at a hi-fi trade show in Milwaukee, and audiences approved of it.
 Soon after the trade show, Koss went into business manufacturing and marketing stereophones from his basement apartment.
 The technology was imitated by competing manufacturers.